RSC-RP/rnaseq_count_nf/workflow_docs/workflow_run.md

 ## Single-end example

-To test the single-end sheet, modify the sample_sheet parameter in the `nextflow.config` and the output directory (`outdir`).
+To test the single-end sheet, ensure the sample_sheet parameter in the `nextflow.config` and the output directory (`outdir`) are as follows:

     params {
         // general options